ruifontes/addonsHelp/README.md

 One, called "Running add-ons documentation", groups the documentation for each add-on and make available  a list of commands for all running add-ons, with a table for each add-on.
 The other sub-menu, called "Disabled add-ons documentation",  lists the disabled add-ons, gaving access to its documentation.
 Please, remember that the Synth and Braille drivers add-ons will not appear in any of the above categories.
+Note that you also can access the add-ons documentation through the Add-ons manager in NVDA, Tools menu.
+Here you have also the information about the state of an add-on.
+Also remember that you can access the NVDA and add-ons commands in the Input gestures dialog.
+However, in this dialog the add-ons commands are not grouped and you can not find a command containing "windows", by instance...

 ## Changes ##

+### Version 2023.02 ###
+* Adaptation to NVDA 2023.1

+### Version 2022.03 ###
+* Adaptation to NVDA 2022.1

 ### Version 21.05 ###
 * Adaptation to NVDA 2021.1